tmpethick/ensembled-dngo/README.md

 - Hyperparameter optimization on camelback and goldsteinprice (since both has high different from GP - room for improvement.
 And goldsteinprice especially could do better overall)
   - variance increases as epochs increases.
 100, 1000, 10000.
 (Testing on different dimensions where exploitation is important: levy, sintwo, hartmann3 in which low variance is visible through low exploration (i.e. high exploitation).)
   - Test weight regularization on goldsteinprice.
 (0.01, 0.001, 0.0001).
 Very little suggested by DNGO.
   - Embedding sinone 1D, embedded branin 3D, embedded branin with linear weight (also see embedded rosenbrock10).
+    (find method for comparing how scattered the points are in the *effective* subspace) (use max_f / x dim to calc slope of linear embedding.
+Should have approx same gradient/influence)
   - High dim Rosenbrock10/Ackley10
   - [WAIT] median, median vs maximum
   - [WAIT] Consider that mcmc is maybe necessary..